escapedcat/react-redux-soundcloud--exp/README.md

-# the soundcloud client in react redux with saga instead of thunk
+# The soundcloud client in react redux with saga instead of thunk

-## Tutorial finsihed till _Redux Thunk_
+## Tutorial finished till _Redux Thunk_

 Tutorial done so far.
 Everything seems to be ok so far.
 I _do not_ install `whatwg-fetch` because I want to use generator functions and saga again.